NOAA Office of Coast Survey Shorelines

 Spatial Reference: Geographic coordinate system (decimal degrees); Horizontal Datum – North American Datum of 1983 (NAD83)

-ENC: ESRI shapefile.
-Shorelines are not seamless and are distributed as line files can be downloaded by a user-specified extent.
+Data Format: ESRI shapefile, AutoCAD, and Google KML.
+Shorelines are not seamless and are distributed as line files that can be downloaded by a user-specified extent.

 Accuracy: Nautical charts are updated as part of an ongoing process to create a cartographic representation of the best available data collected over the years, employing a variety of data collection technology and techniques and provided to the Office of Coast Survey using many scales, datums, and projections.
 Although technology has allowed for a drastic increase in positional accuracy, historical data have not been superseded for many areas.
 The data accuracy of the extracted vector products is checked against its source nautical chart only.
 It is in no way intended for navigational purposes.

-ENC: The NOAA ENC database has been built from a combination of charted information, as well as original "source" information.
+Process Description: The NOAA ENC database has been built from a combination of charted information and original "source" information.
 NOAA has compiled critical features such as channel limits, aids to navigation, and obstructions from the original documents that were used to put the features on the paper chart.
 The objective is to use the most accurate information for features that are critical to the safety of navigation.
 NOAA uses a number of sources in compiling NOAA ENCs, including U.S. Army Corps of Engineers surveys, drawings, and permits, U.S. Coast Guard Local Notices to Mariners, National Imagery and Mapping Agency Notices to Mariners, NOAA hydrographic surveys, and the largest scale paper chart of an area.
-ENC Direct to GIS data were created by transforming Approach and Harbor, Coastal, General, Overview, NOAA ENC version 2 cells to ESRI's shapefile format using Safe Software's Feature Manipulation Engine.
+ENC Direct to GIS data were created by transforming Approach and Harbor, Coastal, General, Overview, and NOAA ENC version 2 cells to ESRI's shapefile format using Safe Software's Feature Manipulation Engine.
 The ENC shoreline corresponds to the black line (approximate mean high water) seen on the nautical charts.

 Point of Contact: